Local workers - Occupations - Construction

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-An analysis of the jobs held by the Construction workforce in Cairns in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the Construction workforce in Gunnedah Shire in 2016 shows the three most popular occupations were:

-The major differences between the jobs held by the Construction workforce in Cairns and the Electricity, Gas, Water and Waste Services workforce were:
+The major differences between the jobs held by the Construction workforce in the Gunnedah Shire and New South Wales were:

-- A larger percentage of local workers employed as Labourers (12.7% compared to 4.6%)
+- A smaller percentage of local workers employed as Managers (8.0% compared to 13.4%)

-The largest changes in the jobs held by the Construction in Cairns workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Construction in the Gunnedah Shire workforce between 2011 and 2016 were:

-- Clerical and Administrative Workers (-88 local workers)
+- Technicians and Trades Workers (+22 local workers)